Skip to main content

 How entities connect

 Library entities are designed to reference each other.
-Offerings define what you sell.
-Personas define who buys and uses it.
-Use Cases describe the problems it solves.
+Offerings — Products, Services, and Solutions — define what you sell.
+Personas define who buys and uses them.
+Use Cases describe the problems they solve.
 Segments identify where to find those buyers.
-Playbooks pull these together into executable sales strategies, combining a product with target personas, a segment, relevant use cases, proof points, reference customers, and competitive positioning.
-Alternatives capture the non-product substitutes prospects fall back on, and Buying Triggers identify the signals that indicate a prospect is ready to move.
+Motions bind these together into executable strategies — each Motion contains Motion Playbooks (narrative angles) and Motion ICPs (persona×segment cells with their own narratives, learnings, and recommended evidence).
+Alternatives, Competitors, Buying Triggers, and Objections cover the full surface of what stops or starts a deal, and the analytics layer feeds real conversation evidence back into every one of them.
 When an agent runs — whether it’s qualifying a prospect, generating a sequence, or prepping for a call — it traverses these relationships to pull the right context for that specific situation.
 The agent doesn’t guess.
 It reads your strategy.
-The analytics pipeline closes the loop: every call, email, and deal outcome feeds findings back into the Library, so your strategy evolves with what’s actually happening in the market.
+The analytics pipeline closes the loop: every call, email, and deal outcome flows through Events → Findings → Insights → Reports, with findings linked back to the Library entities they reference so your strategy evolves with what’s actually happening in the market.

 What makes the Library different from a CRM

 A CRM stores account and contact records.
-The Library stores your strategy — the reasoning behind who to target, what to say, and why your product wins.
-CRM data tells you Acme Corp has 500 employees and is in Series C. The Library tells you that Series C SaaS companies with a new CRO are your highest-converting segment, that they care about time-to-pipeline, and that your strongest proof point is the 58% cost-per-meeting reduction at a similar company.
+The Library stores your strategy — the reasoning behind who to target, what to say, and why your offering wins.
+CRM data tells you Acme Corp has 500 employees and is in Series C. The Library tells you that Series C SaaS companies with a new CRO are your highest-converting segment, that they care about time-to-pipeline, that your strongest proof point is the 58% cost-per-meeting reduction at a similar company, and that the objection you’re most likely to hear is “we just hired BDRs to do this in-house” — along with the reframe that works.
 Agents need both.
 But without the Library, they’re just doing enrichment.
 With it, they’re executing your strategy.